Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Introduction

-In recent years, deep learning based methods, especially convolutional neural network (CNN) based methods, have led to achieve significant results in semantic segmentation \cite{wang2017gated, li2017fully, wang2017video, pham2022new} and object recognition \cite{ronneberger2015u, caelles2017one, hou2017deeply, dai2016instance, shi2022automatic}.
-Similarly, these methods are widely used in smoke border detection and recognition \cite{muhammad2019edge, yin2017deep, hu2018real} with different architectures such as three-layer CNN \cite{liu2019simple}, generative adversarial network (GAN) \cite{jia2019automatic} and two-path fully convolutional network (FCN) \cite{yuan2019deep}.
+In recent years, deep learning-based methods, especially Convolutional Neural Network (CNN) based methods, have led to significant results in semantic segmentation \cite{wang2017gated, li2017fully, wang2017video, pham2022new} and object recognition \cite{ronneberger2015u, caelles2017one, hou2017deeply, dai2016instance, shi2022automatic}.
+Similarly, these methods are widely used in smoke border detection, and recognition \cite{muhammad2019edge, yin2017deep, hu2018real} with different architectures such as three-layer CNN \cite{liu2019simple}, generative adversarial network (GAN) \cite{jia2019automatic} and two-path Fully Convolutional Network (FCN) \cite{yuan2019deep}.
 Recently, a count prior embedding method was proposed for smoke recognition to extract information about the counts of different pixels (smoke and non-smoke) \cite{yuan2022cubic}.
-Experimental results showed an improvement in recognition performance of these studies.
-However, high computational complexities of these huge models are an obstacle for using them in plume rise real-time observations.
-Furthermore, few studies have represented smoke recognition and border detection results together, which is more relevant in visual tracking of plume cloud than recognition alone.
-To the best of our knowledge, there is currently no method that uses deep learning for plume rise measurements.
+Experimental results showed an improvement in the recognition performance of these studies.
+However, the high computational complexities of these huge models are an obstacle to their use in PR real-time observations.